IsachenkoStas/MoneyTransferProject/README.md

 When you enter "1" - the program parses all files from the provided directory and selects the appropriate under the condition
 (i.e. .txt files).
 As a result of files parsing, the program forms a report file and updates the information in the file with account numbers, also transfers the parsed files to the archive folder.
 When you enter "2" - already generated file-report is displayed in the console, where date, time, file name and success of performed operations are indicated.
+You also have the option to call a method `readReportFile` that will display information from the report file exactly by the dates you enter.
+This method is overloaded.

 ### Additional Information